 • Risks associated with viatical settlements include uncertainty of life expectancy for buyers.

-• State laws regulate viatical settlements, and the process involves legal contracts to protect the interests of all parties involved.
+• State laws regulate viatical life settlements, and the process involves legal contracts to protect the interests of all parties involved.

 • Choosing a reputable viatical settlement provider or broker significantly impacts the process and outcome of the settlement.